Deana L. Weibel: Research and contributions

 Weibel's early research focused on Catholic pilgrimage sites, particularly Rocamadour in France.
 Her work examines how a single site can carry overlapping meanings for different populations—for instance, as a Catholic shrine, a historical tourist attraction, or a sacred site associated with Goddess spirituality.
 Based on this fieldwork, she published A Sacred Vertigo: Pilgrimage and Tourism in Rocamadour, France in 2022.
 She has also written about religious innovation and the blending of traditions in contemporary spiritual practice.

 In 2018, Weibel presented a paper at the American Anthropological Association's annual meeting introducing the term 'ultraview effect' to describe the cognitive response some astronauts report when viewing the deep expanse of space.
 The concept contrasts with the overview effect, which refers to the psychological impact of seeing Earth from orbit.
 The concept has since been discussed in public science writing, including a 2023 article in Big Think that featured Weibel’s astronaut interviews and reflections on spiritual responses to space travel and an episode of BBC Radio 4's program Sideways.

 Her ethnographic research in 2019 included fieldwork at the Vatican Observatory, multiple NASA research centers, and spaceports across the United States.
-Weibel's forthcoming book, based on this research, is titled The Ultraview Effect: What We Can Learn from Astronauts about Awe, Humility, and Exploring the Unknown, and is scheduled for release by the University of California Press in May 2026.
+Weibel's book based on this research is titled The Ultraview Effect: What We Can Learn from Astronauts about Awe, Humility, and Exploring the Unknown, and was released by the University of California Press in May 2026.

 Her work on astronaut religiosity, sacred space in orbit, and ethical questions around space tourism has appeared in both academic publications and public-facing outlets, including Erika Nesvold's Off-Earth: Ethical Questions and Quandaries for Living in Outer Space and Diana Walsh Pasulka's Encounters: Experiences with Nonhuman Intelligences.
 It has also been cited in or featured by media outlets including, The Washington Post, The Wall Street Journal, and the BBC.

 In other work, Weibel has written about the history of early anthropology and its intersections with colonialism, including ethnographic displays of the Igorot people at early 20th-century world's fairs and expositions.
 She has examined these performances both as anthropological artefacts and as part of her own family history, reflecting on her great-grandfather's role as a showman involved in staging "Igorotte Villages."